axelarnetwork/axelarate-community/documentation/docs/validator-zone/external-chains/overview.md

 docker stop vald tofnd
 ```

-Edit the file `~/axelarate-community/join/config.toml`: find the `rpc_addr` line corresponding to the external chain you wish to connect and replace the default RPC URL with the URL of your external chain node node.
+Edit the file `~/axelarate-community/join/config.toml`: edit the `rpc_addr` and `start-with-bridge` entries corresponding to the external chain you wish to connect.
 (See Ethereum example below.)

-Start your companion processes `vald`, `tofnd`:
+Resume your companion processes `vald`, `tofnd`:
 ```
-docker start vald tofnd
+./join/launch-validator-tools.sh
 ```

 ### Example: Ethereum